lupeski/rn-stylish/README.md

 ### 4. Single Theme Mode (No Light/Dark Switching)

-If your app doesn't need theme switching, you simply omit light and dark themes, and just use staticStyles:
+If your app doesn't need theme switching, simply omit light and dark themes, and just use staticStyles:

 **Set both themes to the same values**